EasyX-Community/EasyNOMP-old/README.md

 ***Mine PEXA @ EasyXPool: https://easyxpool.tk/***

 ***EasyNOMP support is DISCONTINUED!
 I am busy as a pool operator.
-Please do not ask me about EasyNOMP support.***
+Please do not ask me about EasyNOMP.***

 -------
 ### !~ DEVELOPMENT WARNING ~!